The Biggest Warning Signs Your Dog Has Diabetes

 Might your dog have diabetes?
 What are the biggest warning signs?
-For us, Lucy was ill; she was not eating, had vomited a couple times and seemed distressed so I took her to the vets for blood work.
+For us, Lucy was ill; she was not eating, had vomited a couple of times, and seemed distressed, so I took her to the vet for blood work.
 The vet suggested a senior blood panel with add-on cPL and a snap cPL because he suspected pancreatitis.
-The snap cPL came back positive so low-fat diet was started right away along with medications to help with nausea, pain medication and antibiotics.
-To say I was shocked when they called the next morning to inform us that Lucy did in fact have pancreatitis AND diabetes.
-We went into the vet’s very early that day and learned how to give insulin and subcutaneous fluids.
+The snap cPL came back positive, so we started a low-fat diet right away along with medications to help with nausea, pain medication, and antibiotics.
+It’s no exaggeration to say I was shocked when they called the next morning to inform us that Lucy did in fact have pancreatitis and diabetes.
+We went to the vet very early that day and learned how to give insulin and subcutaneous fluids.

-Symptoms of diabetes can mimic other diseases or illnesses like pancreatitis, EPI, liver disease, renal disease or even cancer.
-Whenever our dog is acting off, won’t eat, bathroom habits have changed or there is a personality change it is time to get into the vets for a checkup, but let’s go over the most common symptoms of diabetes and why we may see them.
+Many of the warning signs your dog has diabetes can mimic other diseases or illnesses like pancreatitis, EPI, liver disease, renal disease, or even cancer.
+Whenever your dog is acting off, won’t eat, has a change in bathroom habits, or exhibits a personality change, it is time to get into the vet’s for a checkup.
+But first, let’s go over the most common symptoms of diabetes in dogs and why we may see them.

 Let’s go over why diabetic dogs can have these symptoms!

-- Excessive urination (polyuria) – due to the kidneys doing their job of filtering out excess glucose, this causes excessive urination.
+- Excessive urination (polyuria) – When the kidneys filter out excess glucose, this causes excessive urination.
 Excessive urination is also caused by excessive water consumption.

-- Voracious appetite (polyphagia) – Insulin opens cells to accept glucose and when there isn’t enough insulin to get glucose into cells the satiety center tells the body to eat.
-The satiety center is in the hypothalamus, a part of the brain and regulates appetite.
+- Voracious appetite (polyphagia) – Insulin opens cells to accept glucose, and when there isn’t enough insulin to get glucose into cells, the satiety center tells the body to eat.
+The satiety center is in the hypothalamus, the part of the brain that regulates appetite.

 - Cloudy eyes (cataracts) – Excess glucose causes diabetic cataracts.
-The lens of the eyes has enzymes in them, and these enzymes convert excess glucose into sorbitol.
+The lenses of the eyes have enzymes in them, and these enzymes convert excess glucose into sorbitol.
 Sorbitol affects proteins and cells in the eyes, causing diabetic cataracts.

-- Lethargy / No energy – The cells do not have enough glucose for energy and the result is having no energy or lethargy.
+- Lethargy / No energy – The cells do not have enough glucose for energy, resulting in decreased energy or lethargy.
 High blood glucose levels can make a dog feel unwell overall.

-- Lack of appetite – When blood glucose levels are uncontrolled or very high dogs can experience lack of appetite.
-Diabetic ketoacidosis (DKA) and pancreatitis are common illnesses with diabetics and lack of appetite is a symptom of both as well.
+- Lack of appetite – When blood glucose levels are uncontrolled or very high, dogs may lose their appetite.
+Diabetic ketoacidosis (DKA) and pancreatitis are common illnesses with diabetics, and lack of appetite is a symptom of both as well.

 - Vomiting – Vomiting may occur when a diabetic dog eats too fast or drinks too much water.
 This is also a symptom of DKA and pancreatitis.